Transactional Intelligence Center

 How to Use the Submission Information Search Fields

-- FILING DATE - Click the Filing Date drop-down menu to make a selection.
+- FILING DATE - Click the Filing Date drop-down menu to search by date or date range of the filing.

 Precedent Documents Overview

-Bloomberg’s proprietary Precedent database gives you access to over 800,000 legal documents that top practitioners used in real transactions and filed with the Securities and Exchange Commission through EDGAR.
+Bloomberg Law's Precedent Database gives you access to over 1.5 million legal documents used in transactions and filed with the Securities and Exchange Commission through EDGAR.

-The Precedent documents in the precedent database have been analyzed and classified according to a number of helpful criteria so you can find transaction precedents specifically tailored to your needs.
+The documents in the Precedent Database have been analyzed and classified according to a number of helpful criteria making it easy to find a document matching your desired criteria.

-Search for Precedent documents and clauses by document type, clause title (clause search only), keyword, date, transaction type, governing law, Standard Industrial Classification (“SIC”) industry, party, law firm and attorney.
+Search for Precedent documents and clauses by document type, clause title (clause search only), keyword, date, transaction type, governing law, Standard Industrial Classification ("SIC") industry, party, law firm, and attorney.
+Additionally, after running your search, a robust set of filters lets you narrow your results to enable quick location of a precedent.

 How to Access Precedent Documents

-Search the over 600 document types in the Precedent database or to narrow the search of M&A Purchase Agreements, Underwriting Agreements or Credit & Loan agreements click the appropriate tab at the top of screen.
+Bloomberg Law makes it easy to search across the database of more than 1.5 million documents.
+You can search by over 600 document types or narrow your search to focus on M&A Purchase Agreements, Underwriting Agreements or Credit & Loan agreements by clicking on the appropriate tab at the top of screen.
+Using these tabs provides extra search options applicable to the selected agreement types.

 Select By Document Type

-To remove a selection click the checkbox next to the document type in the Doc Type list or clicking the x next to the selected item.
+To remove a selection click the checkbox next to the selected document type in the list or by clicking the red x next to the selected item below the document type box.

 For more information on a specific document type, click on the relevant button in the Doc Type list.